dslab-epfl/svshi/CONTRIBUTING.md

 To build a new release:

+1. Update the variable `VERSION` in `svshi/build_release.sh`.
+2. Update the CLI version in `svshi/core/build.sbt`.
+Do not include `SNAPSHOT` in the version.
-1. Run `./build_release.sh` inside `svshi/` to build the archive.
+3. Run `./build_release.sh` inside `svshi/` to build the archive.
-2. Create a new release on [GitHub](https://github.com/dslab-epfl/smartinfra/releases) and add the created `tar.gz` archive as an attachment.
-Make sure the release version and the svshi version are the same.
+4. Create a new release on [GitHub](https://github.com/dslab-epfl/smartinfra/releases) and add the created `.zip` file as an attachment.
+Make sure the release version, the svshi version and the CLI version are the same.

 ## Code of Conduct